Gane02x/Storefront-Backend/README.md

 3. To migrate all tables to the database run `npm run migrate`
 4. Run `npm run start` to run the server

+- The Database should be running on default at Port `5432`

 ## Running the tests

 To run all test run `npm run test`